Hi! I’m Deke!

 Nautique Sky Kennel was Born!

-Since 2013, there have been three litters of puppies born at the kennel.
+Since 2013, there have been five litters of puppies born at the kennel.

 The “Special K” Litter

 I’m now up to 41 dogs, 22 adults, 5 yearlings and 14 puppies.
 I’m entering my 7th season of running dogs already!
 Wow!

 During the 2018/2019 season, we successfully completed five races including the Alpine Creek Excursion 65, Solstice 50, Copper River 300, Yukon Quest 1000, and Percy DeWolfe 210.